 Spring is in the air and everywhere I look in the Perfumer’s Garden, I see hope and beauty in the new life that is sprouting from the earth and from the trees.
 It’s a perfect time to open your arms to change, growth and reverence of Mother Earth.
 With this in mind, I have invited Justine Crane from the Scented Djinn to teach a workshop on Kyphi, a very special and ancient incense.

-On April 18, Justine Crane will be teaching a course on Kyphi, a compound incense that harkens back to ancient Egypt.
+About the class On April 18, Justine Crane will be teaching a course on Kyphi, a compound incense that harkens back to ancient Egypt.
 We will have a full day learning the story that precipitated the creation of Kyphi, the materials and their purposes, hands-on creation of Kyphi, and an after Kyphi incense session free-style.
 In this later session, we will create loose powder, rolled cones, sticks or incense on splits -- it all depends on the vibe.
 There will be a discussion on rare and unusual incense raw materials and ethics in sourcing.
 Each participant will receive an equal share of the completed Kyphi incense, a vegetarian lunch, an equal share of the late session incense free-style results, and after the magic, tea and scones baked fresh at the Purrfumery.

 It will be a day of incense magic, art, resurrection, love, grief and joy.